 Maintain a peak physical condition through structured training and nutrition.

-In the past year, I observed a noticeable gap in my knowledge of fundamentals in deep learning.
-Hence, I set for myself a learning path consisting of several steps for obtaining: (a) strong mathematical base, (b) deep fundamental (Goodfellow et al) and (c) modern (e.g. transformer architecture, diffusion) understanding, as well as (d) practical skills for following contemporary trends and tools.
+While doing research, I observed a noticeable gap in my knowledge of fundamentals in deep learning.
+Hence, I set a learning path for myself consisting of several steps for obtaining: (a) strong mathematical base, (b) deep fundamental knowledge (e.g. Goodfellow et al.), (c) modern (e.g. diffusion) understanding, as well as (d) practical skills for following contemporary trends and tools.
 Filling out the major portions of my shortcomings and publishing one high-quality paper would perhaps be the main deliverable for a productive year.

 Sustain a systematic self-education program and build general literacy.

-I recall Stanhope’s remark that reading books for hours and days on end is a sign of stupidity – capable people usually grasp the truth very quickly.
-Still, as years go by, I notice my ignorance and illiteracy whenever I attempt to state my opinion about simple matters.
-I sometimes feel shame in blurting out hard facts with shallow analysis in order to persuade someone in the correctness of my opinion, just because the belief I hold seems plausible and attractive to me.
-Yet, precision of opinion is secondary; self-education exists to supply us with tools for living, not arguments for persuasion.
+I recall Stanhope’s remark that reading books for hours and days on end is a sign of stupidity; capable people usually grasp the truth very quickly.
+Still, as years go by, I notice my ignorance and even illiteracy whenever I attempt to state my opinion about simple matters.
+I sometimes feel uneasy immediately after blurting out hard facts, as it does not seem right to me to (vehemently) persuade someone in the correctness of my assumptions, just because the belief I hold seems plausible and attractive to me.

 Dedicate more time to family and relationships with other people.

 I have become a man of routine.
-I don’t see anything wrong about it, and I even enjoy the monotony and narrowness of my interests; I have finally tamed my infinite curiosity on a few important tasks.
-Still, one needs to dedicate more time to his family members and relationships with other people.
+I don’t see anything wrong with it, and I even enjoy the monotony and narrowness of my interests; I have finally tamed my infinite curiosity on a few important tasks.
+Still, one needs to dedicate more time to their family members and relationships with other people.
 It seems to me that I am not taking enough responsibility or showing proactivity in the matters of others, especially close ones.

 It is difficult to define an actionable step towards this goal.
 I also want my choice to be generalizable to many different circumstances.
-For such, I can only suggest a single heuristic: to prioritize communication with people close to me and give them my full attention during our interactions.
-It seems to me that, by enough attention and a set of correct and timely asked questions, one could acquire a good deal of satisfaction in their personal and social lives.
+For this, I can only suggest a single heuristic: to prioritize communication with people close to me and give them my full attention during our interactions.
+I suppose by enough attention and a set of correct and timely asked questions, one could acquire a good deal of satisfaction in their personal and social lives.

 Allow space for spontaneity and long-standing childhood desires.